open-thought/arc-agi-2/arc-1/annotated-re-arc/README.md

 ## Extracting the Core Idea of ARC-AGI-1 Riddles

-This folder contains the results of an experiment to generate textual descriptions of the core-ideas of all ARC-AGI-1 riddles with an LLM.
+This folder contains the results of an experiment to generate textual descriptions of the core-ideas of all ARC-AGI-1 riddles with an LLM (`claude-3-5-sonnet-20240620`).
 The hand-crafted generators and verifiers of Michael Hodel's [michaelhodel/re-arc](https://github.com/michaelhodel/re-arc) were first LLM-augmented with line-by-line source comments and then passed as reference in the prompt to generate the the core idea descriptions.

 The core-ideas (together with the annotated generators and verifiers) can for example be used as seed examples for open-ended LLM based synthetic riddle generation.